Keyboard shortcuts

 Default builds consume pre-generated bindings checked into crates/readstat-sys/src/bindings/bindings_<os>_<arch>.rs, so no libclang / LLVM install is required.
 If you need to regenerate the bindings (e.g. after bumping the vendored ReadStat sources or changing wrapper.h), enable the buildtime_bindgen feature on readstat-sys:

-wasm32-unknown-emscripten builds require --features buildtime_bindgen because the emsdk sysroot can’t be reproduced from a checked-in file.
+Direct readstat-sys builds for wasm32-unknown-emscripten require --features buildtime_bindgen because the emsdk sysroot can’t be reproduced from a checked-in file.
+The high-level readstat crate enables that sys-crate feature automatically on Emscripten targets.

 Linking Summary